About WorkSafe

 The principal objective of the WHS Act is to provide a framework to protect the health, safety and welfare of workers in Western Australian workplaces, and of other people who might be affected by the work.

-As a division of DEMIRS, WorkSafe works to support a safe, fair and responsible future for the Western Australian community, industry and resource sector.
-The implementation of Work Health and Safety (WHS) laws was a top priority for the Government of Western Australia and the division.
+WorkSafe works to support a safe, fair and responsible future for the Western Australian community, industry and resource sector.
+The implementation of work health and safety laws was a top priority for the Government of Western Australia and the division.
 Consistent with this priority, the Work Health and Safety Act 2020 came into effect on 31 March 2022.

 WorkSafe’s collaborative approach with industry, employers and the workforce is focused on:

-• influencing the commercial environment in Western Australia to ensure the achievement of best safety and health outcomes in the workplace
+• influencing the commercial environment in Western Australia to ensure the achievement of best health and safety outcomes in the workplace

 • empowering business and community partners to lead in the reduction of workplace hazards and associated risks to health